Behavioral Health Services

 In addition to talking to you, we may consult teachers and family members to learn more about your regular behaviors and how you respond to various situations.
 Other steps of the process may include going over your medical history and your school records.

-The Vineland Adaptive Behavior Scales are a tool for measuring behavioral skills, such as communication, everyday living skills and personal relationships.
-This method of assessment is used on young people aged 18 or younger.
+Adaptive Behavior Assessments are used for measuring behavioral skills, such as communication, everyday living skills and personal relationships.
+This method of assessment is used for all age groups.
 It can help clinicians identify developmental disabilities and autism spectrum disorder.

 By understanding your needs, behavioral health specialists can work to create a treatment plan that addresses your unique situation.
 Behavioral therapy doesn’t come in a one-size-fits-all form.
 You will need treatments that are specific to your particular strengths and deficits.